G-Research/ahocorasick_rs/README.md

 #### `MATCHKIND_STANDARD` (the default)

-This returns the first one that matches.
+This returns the pattern that matches first, semantically-speaking.

 ```python
 >>> AhoCorasick(patterns).find_matches_as_strings(haystack)